Rapport and success

 They rarely make encouraging sounds or movements.
 And the moment you stop they jump in and begin telling you about their experience.
 Then they become animated and enthusiastic and probably maintain fairly sustained eye contact with you.

 But if you attempt to do other than talk about their subject they change - and the change is often quite dramatic and even unsettling.
-They become quiet, the eye contact is reduced, they become still, any comments they make are perfunctory or are made with a distracted tonality.
+You get The Treatment: they become quiet, the eye contact is reduced, they become still, any comments they make are perfunctory or are made with a distracted tonality.

 You are being conditioned!

-Their lack of interested signals or encouraging responses will likely have the effect of what Behaviourists call 'extinguishing the behaviour' i.e. deterring you from continuing to talk because it is preventing them from talking at you!
+Their lack of interested signals or encouraging responses will likely have the effect of what the Behaviourists call 'extinguishing the behaviour' i.e. deterring you from continuing to talk (about your views).

 So what are the discouraging signals?